yushiran/AMLS_assignment24_25/README.md

 The datasets are accessible at [MedMNIST](https://medmnist.com/).

-In this project, two models were trained for these classification tasks: ResNet18 and Vision Transformer (ViT).
+In this project, four models were trained for these classification tasks: ResNet18, Vision Transformer (ViT), Support Vector Machine (SVM), and Random Forest.
 The ViT model is based on the implementation from this [ViT Pytorch project](https://github.com/lucidrains/vit-pytorch).

 ## File Descriptions
 ### Root Directory